 How Caprylic Acid Contributes to Weight Loss

-- It helps with metabolic control and regulation of food intake.
+- Support metabolic control and regulation of food intake

 - It has antibacterial, antifungal, and anti-viral properties.